-Learn how doctors diagnose Hashimoto’s thyroiditis in children.
+Learn the symptoms and signs of Hashimoto’s thyroiditis in children.

 Thyroiditis is when your thyroid gland becomes irritated.
 Hashimoto’s thyroiditis is the most common type of this health problem.
 It is an autoimmune disease.
 It occurs when your body makes antibodies that attack the cells in your thyroid.
 The thyroid then can’t make enough of the thyroid hormone.